Security guards and gambling surveillance officers protect property from illegal activity.Work Environment

 The median annual wage for security guards was $31,050 in May 2020.Job Outlook

-Overall employment of security guards and gambling surveillance officers is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.
-Along with openings arising from employment growth, other openings are expected to result from the need to replace workers who leave the occupation.State & Area Data
+Overall employment of security guards and gambling surveillance officers is projected to grow 15 percent from 2020 to 2030, faster than the average for all occupations.

 Explore resources for employment and wages by state and area for security guards and gambling surveillance officers.Similar Occupations